Infant Safe Haven Laws - Iowa

 Reasonable efforts, as defined in § 232.102, that are made in regard to the newborn infant shall be limited to the efforts made in a timely manner to finalize a permanency plan for the newborn infant.

 Either parent of a relinquished newborn infant may intervene in the child in need of assistance or termination of parental rights proceedings held regarding the newborn infant and request that the juvenile court grant custody of the newborn infant to the parent.
-The requester must show by clear and convincing evidence that the requester is the parent of the newborn infant.
+The requester must show by clear and convincing evidence, including, but not limited to, by the use of DNA profiling, that the requester is the parent of the newborn infant.
 If the court determines that the requester is the parent of the newborn infant and that granting custody of the newborn infant to the parent is in the newborn infant's best interest, the court shall issue an order granting custody of the newborn infant to the parent.
 In addition to such order, the court may order services for the newborn infant and the parent as are in the best interests of the newborn infant.